-Our aim is for this guide to help with understanding these key life moments - what they may mean for clients and their retirement planning - to help ensure they have the best outcomes; and to help advice firms take appropriate steps to comply with the FCA's Consumer Duty and vulnerability guidance.
+Our aim is for this guide to help with understanding these key life moments - what they may mean for clients and their retirement planning - to help ensure they have the best outcomes; and to help advice firms think about the appropriate steps to comply with the FCA's Consumer Duty and vulnerability guidance.
+This is especially relevant given the FCA's recent comments that a firm's success in embedding Consumer Duty will be evaluated with a focus on vulnerability, particularly in relation to identification.